 Turning lemons to lemonade – regaining the trust of falsely declined customers

-When merchants communicate with customers who experienced a decline, we recommend keeping three things in mind:
+When merchants communicate with declined customers, we recommend keeping three things in mind:

-3. Offer a solution, if you can.
-Consider suggesting shoppers use a payment method that doesn’t carry the same risks, or gather additional information, such as an alternate phone number of email address, to reevaluate the transactions.
-For merchants using Riskified, we call that solution “Recover,” and we’ll have more to say about it in the coming months.
+- Offer a solution if you can.
+Consider suggesting shoppers use a payment method that doesn’t carry the same risks or gather additional information, such as an alternate phone number or email address, to reevaluate the transactions.

-With all of that in mind, here’s an example of the type of message we recommend using when informing a potentially legitimate customer that their order was declined:
+With all of that in mind, here’s an example of the type of message we recommend using to communicate a decline decision to a potentially high-intent customer:

 Hello <SHOPPER>,